what do you need to know to begin painting?

 Realism depicts subjects as they are in real life.
 It takes sharp observation, technical skills a lot of time and patience.
 It's a challenge, but it can be very rewarding.

-Impressionism emphasizes light and color, instead of detailed realism.
+Impressionism emphasizes light and color, instead of realistic details.
 The impressionist often uses bold brushwork to create vibrant and dynamic paintings.

 Our artwork may not be a specific style, but it will be uniquely ours.